ehrenamt/nier-automata-jekyll-theme/README.md

 Once the planned updates have been implemented, a detailed guide will be written.

-## Inaccuracies

-There are some key inaccuracies with this theme regarding the actual in-game menu.
-While this theme aims to replicate the in-game menu, I am also aiming to keep this theme simple enough and without heavy JavaScript use.
-As such certain animations or effects in the actual game menu are missing.

-I have also added a "default" layout which

 ## Updates

 The following updates will eventually be implemented: